Free Erotic Stories

 Marie felt great pride now in never having forgotten John.
 In her great love for him, she of course had never let him go either.
 She held a passion for him equal to that he held for her.

-She stared at the letter, fixated through teary lenses to it, and eventually more words came through to her
+She stared at the letter, fixated through teary lenses to it, and eventually more words came through to her?impassively she read?

-Im here with you.
+?he is get you to this spot, our spot, to have a glass of wine and treats ready for you to share picnic with me at least once.
+I?m here, you see?I?m here with you.
 My instructions were to have my ashes scattered at this spot, so I will always be here waiting on you to come to me.
-Since I couldnt come to you even though I tried, tried so hard to find you.
-Maybe you can come to me.
+Since I couldn?t come to you even though I tried, tried so hard to find you.
+Maybe you can come to me.?

 Almost frozen, in slow motion, Marie fell forward and placed her face down half into the box of pictures.
 There was silence for some time.

 The emotional upheaval she was experiencing passed through its phases.
-Marie went through the full seven stages of grief at this time
+Marie went through the full seven stages of grief at this time?Shock, Denial, Bargaining, Fear, Anger, Despair, ?and finally Acceptance.

 A man had passed behind her on the path, or must have, because she became aware of a figure descending the hill in front of her, about to pass out of the field.
 She was not alone here.
 This shocked her.
 This was her field.
 John had given it to her and it belonged to noone else.
 The oddness of that thought contracted her sadness, oddly, and helped her to come down from her extreme emotional level.